2x-Helix/mario-rogue-like/docs/design_rationale/design_rationale.md

 * Additional code required to implement abstract class.
 * Requires **Mature** to handle setting ground of **FERTILE** at location.

+### Assignment 2 updates
+* Added class Utils for random number generation for spawning and growing events.
+    This is to follow the *Single Responsibility Principle* by having dedicated class responsible for random number generation (RNG) as opposed to Tree and its subclasses implement their own RNG.
+* Added abstract method .spawn() to Tree.
+This requires subclasses of tree to handle spawning of either enemies or items at each turn.
 <br>

 ## REQ2: Jump